MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/manage-updates-new-outlook-windows.md

 ### Timing of Targeted Release and Standard Release

-New features arriving in Targeted Release will not be rolled out in Standard Release for at least 30 days.
+New features arriving in Targeted Release won't be rolled out in Standard Release for at least 30 days.
 This time ensures that customers who choose to follow Enterprise guidance (selected users in Standard Release link here) to “look ahead” on behalf of their organization know they have 30 days to prepare for the update to eventually hit Standard Release and the rest of their users.